pnsn/machine_learning_pnsn_data_set/README.md

 <a href="https://seismo.ess.washington.edu/users/ahutko/ML_DATASET/MLdataset_global_shallow_gtM6_mseed.zip">MLdataset_global_shallow_gtM6_mseed.zip 8GB</a>

-## non-earthquake seismic sources at PNSN
+## PNSN non-earthquake seismic sources and deleted subnet triggers

 Data set of non-seismic sources (quarry blasts, avalanches...) picked and labeled by the PNSN.
-Use codes get_AQMS_non_earthquake_picks.py and get_AQMS_deleted_subnet_trigger_autopicks.py to get a list of picks.
-Use get_AQMS_waveforms_for_ML.py to download the resulting dataset.
+Use codes get_AQMS_non_earthquake_picks.py and get_AQMS_deleted_subnet_trigger_autopicks.py to get a list of picks then use download_AQMS_waveforms_for_ML.py to download waveform data.

-Number of files for each source type:
+Number of files for each source type (beginning to Dec 2020):

 Surface events (avalanches, mostly on volcanoes), su:  1812